University of Technology Sydney

 Criteria:

-A range of in-class quizzes will be provided to solidify the knowledge, comprehension and application based on the content delivered as part of asynchronous learning material and workshops on different biobusiness topics.
+One online quiz will be used to assess students' knowledge, comprehension and application of ethics content delivered as asynchronous learning material and workshops.

 The students will be assessed on:

-The business plan canvas on a biotech product of choice will be assessed on:
+The business model canvas on a biotech product of choice will be assessed on:

 Minimum requirements